Virginia Tech® home

 Can Generative AI Enrich Social Science?

 Generative AI offers powerful new tools to study human behavior, while raising concerns about bias, ethics, and research quality.
-Dr. Christopher Bail will review ongoing debates about its use and suggest how social scientists can leverage AI’s opportunities while addressing its challenges.
+During the Institute for Society, Culture, and Environment’s 2026 Spring Forum, Dr. Christopher Bail reviewed ongoing debates about its use and suggested how social scientists can leverage AI’s opportunities while addressing its challenges.

 Meet the Speaker: